Dispersion on the Complete Graph

+These results imply that there is critical window around $n/2$ of order $n^{1/2}$, where the dispersion time is of order $n^{1/2}$ as well.
+Moreover, the dispersion time increases smoothly from logarithmic to $n^{1/2}$ and then to exponential when we gradually increase~$\varepsilon$.
 Apart from these estimates we can also use our main theorems to obtain information about, for example, the expectation of $T_{n,M}$.
-In particular, Theorem~\ref{mainthm} guarantees that $T_{n,M}$ has an exponential(-ly thin) upper tail and so $T_{n,M}$ is, after appropriate normalization, integrable; we readily obtain that
+In particular, Theorem~\ref{mainthm} guarantees that $T_{n,M}$ has an exponential(-ly thin) upper tail and so~$T_{n,M}$ is, after appropriate normalization, integrable; we readily obtain

 and

 \paragraph{Directions for Future Research.} It seems plausible to think that the dispersion time is \textit{monotone increasing} with respect to the number of particles, in the following sense.
 Let $M\leq M'$.
 Then we conjecture that